mborgerson/wiki-export/wiki/Xbox_Debug_Monitor.md

 ### Status codes

-2xx status codes indicate success, while 4xx codes indicate failure.
+In responses, 2xx status codes indicate success and 4xx codes indicate failure.
 Each code has a default message, but some commands use the message field to hold whatever data was requested by the client or additional information about an error.

 #### 2xx Success